PredictiveEcology/wbi_shiny/01-cloud-vm/README.md

 ## Migrating files

 This section is related to migration and can safely be ignored for future updates, but is kept here for reference.
+Note: `wbi-nwt.analythium.app` was the domain for the NWT project.

 #### Migrating files